-STANDARD 31- MEDICINE RECORDS Medicine records comply with legislative requirements and current best practic e .
+STANDARD 31- MEDICINE RECORDS Medicine records comply with legislative requirements and current best practice.

+Criterion Assessed: COMPLIANCE LEVEL

-Criterion Assessed: 31.1 Medicine records are constructed and completed in such a manner as to ensure that there is a clear audit COMPLIANCE LEVEL
+31.1 Medicine records are constructed and completed in such a manner as to ensure that there is a clear audit trail.

-trail.

 Inspection Findings:

 Medicine records are constructed and completed in such a manner as to ensure that there is a clear audit trail.
 Compliant

 Criterion Assessed: COMPLIANCE LEVEL

 31.2 The following records are maintained:

 Personal medication record

 Medicines administered

-Medicines requested and received Medicines transferred out of the home
+Medicines requested and received

+Medicines transferred out of the home

 Medicines disposed of.

 Inspection Findings:

 The personal medication records and medication administration records which were reviewed at this inspection had been maintained in a satisfactory manner.
 Staff are commended for their ongoing efforts.
 Compliant

 Records for the receipt and disposal of medicines had been maintained in a satisfactory manner.

-Records of medicines transferred out of the home to the day centre were maintained in a satisfactory manner.
+Criterion Assessed: COMPLIANCE LEVEL

+31.3 The receipt, administration and disposal of all Schedule 2 controlled drugs are recorded in a controlled drug register.

+Inspection Findings:

+Schedule 2 controlled drugs are not currently prescribed for any residents.
+Not applicable